Motorcycle accidents are common in California and often lead to serious injury or death, especially for the riders. Accidents can be the result of:

 - Lost wages,

-- Medical expenses for medical treatment,
+- Medical expenses for medical treatment and physical therapy,

 - Future treatment, and

 If you were involved in a vehicle accident with another driver, you should consider talking to a personal injury lawyer before you talk to the driver’s insurance company.
 The auto insurance company wants to settle the claim for as little as possible, even if that means you don’t get the payment you deserve.
 Let your lawyer deal with the insurance company so you can focus on your recovery.

 The percentage of motorcycle deaths in the U.S. has continued to grow over the past couple of decades.
 In 2016, there were almost 5,000 motorcycle deaths in the United States.
 Motorcycle deaths accounted for 13 percent of all motor vehicle deaths in the U.S. However, there are almost 16 times as many registered passenger cars as motorcycles in the U.S.1